Reach, Differentiate and Gain Sales

 If you create a regular stream of new (unique and quality) content for your website then this will help your site from an organic search perspective.
 By identifying the key search terms used for your products or services and writing articles in an optimised format can help improve the credibility of you site.
 Importantly in some cases these individual news articles may actually rank well for organic search.

-Marketing Mistake #4 – Badly Set Up Adwords Campaigns
+Marketing Mistake #4.
+Badly Set Up Adwords Campaigns Will Burn Your Budget

 If you want to get search traffic to your website quickly then Adwords provides on the surface the perfect tool.
 Choose the search words / terms that you want your ad to be associated with, assign a set of money and “Boom” you can be getting instant traffic to your site.